← Home

 Speedy Rewards

-Speedway was acquired by 7-Eleven from Marathon Petroleum in 2021.
+Speedway was acquired by 7-Eleven from Marathon Petroleum in 2021 for approximately 21 billion dollars, one of the largest convenience-store deals in US history.
 Locations have been gradually converting to 7-Eleven branding, but the Speedway name remains common in legacy markets, particularly Ohio and the Midwest.
 Speedy Rewards is the loyalty program with broad consumer recognition.

 Cumberland Farms gas station brand logo